marksalamander/client-server-messenger/README.md

 # client-server-messenger
-Project made for Data Communication (COSC350); Client-messenger application that allows communication between multiple users.
+Project made for Data Communications coursem(COSC350).

+A simple messenger application made using Python.

+The application allows multiple users to connect to a server and communicate with other users.
+It uses a TCP connection and encrypts messages using TLS protocol.
+For simplicity, OpenSSL was used to generate a self-signed certificate.